basketry/sorbet/README.md

 # Sorbet

-[Basketry generator](https://github.com/basketry/basketry) for generating [Sorbet](https://sorbet.org/) interfaces.
+[Basketry generator](https://github.com/basketry/basketry) for generating [Sorbet](https://sorbet.org/) types and interfaces.
 This parser can be coupled with any Basketry parser.

 ## Quick Start